-7.2 The securities settlement facility should complete final settlement no later than the end of the value date, and preferably intraday or in real time, to reduce settlement risk.
-A securities settlement facility should consider adopting real-time gross settlement (RTGS) or multiple batch processing during the settlement day.
+8.2 A securities settlement facility should complete final settlement no later than the end of the value date, and preferably intraday or in real time, to reduce settlement risk.
+A large-value payment system or securities settlement facility should consider adopting RTGS or multiple-batch processing during the settlement day.